ricleal/GuessingGame/README.md

 pip install -r requirements.txt
 ```

-If not shipped, create an `.env` file (file with the definition of environment variables).
+If not shipped, create a `.env` file (file with the definition of environment
+variables used by the back end server).
 See `env.base` for a template.
-If the file / environment variable does not exist, the default argument (the second) of `os.getenv` is used.
+If the file / environment variable does not exist, the default argument
+(the second) of `os.getenv` is used.
 See `app/config.py` for more details.

 Fire up the app in development:
 ```sh